 Chris Watts, MSWW, CeMAP – Fern Wills & LPAs

-If you care for a loved one, whether as a family member or in a paid role, you may already know how complicated everyday decisions can become.
-A Lasting Power of Attorney (LPA) can be the difference between smooth support and endless red tape.
+If you care for a loved one — as family or in a paid role — you already know how complicated everyday decisions can become.
+Conversations with banks, GP practices, social care or utilities can stall without formal authority.There are more than 5 million unpaid carers in England & Wales, and many run into these barriers every week.
+A Lasting Power of Attorney (LPA) gives clear, legal authority so carers can act without unnecessary blockages.
+This can be the difference between smooth support and endless red tape.

 You may need to explore an LPA if: